Class el.AudioBuffer

 - AudioBuffer:free ()

 - Free used memory.
 Invoke this to free the buffer when it is no longer needed.
 Once called, the buffer is no longer valid and WILL crash the interpreter if used after the fact.
+Only use this when you don't want to rely on the garbage collector to free memory.

 - AudioBuffer:isFloat ()